mnz1988/stable-diffusion-guide/README.md

 * توضیحات **Ultimate Upscaler** <a name="ultimate"></a>[▲](#index)

+  یک
   An improved version of a builtin script, it can be added as an [extension ▲](#extensions) and used from within **img2img**.
 Its purpose is to resize an image and add more detail way past the normal limits of your VRAM by splitting it into chunks, although slower.
 Here are the steps:

    1. Generate your image normally up to 768 width and height, you can then apply hires fix if you are able to.